evanfoss/eef_bioamp/README.md

 # EEF_BioAmp

 This project is a family of differential input amplifiers with single ended outputs for use in electrophysiology.
 They are all *not* rated for use on humans.
+Let me repeat do not connect this to a person.
+If you do I am not responsible.

 This is a fork of my original work here: https://github.com/EPL-Engineering/epl_bioamp